Timecrash/ruby-projects/README.md

 # ruby-projects
 Considering the number the projects I've been doing for The Odin Project lately, I figured I'll just start making one master-repo for everything.
-This will be for Ruby and possibly Rails projects.
+This will be for the Ruby projects I've done via TOP.
 I might move my existing Ruby projects into this distro.

 Projects include:
 - Hangman (via TOP's Files and Serialization) (http://www.theodinproject.com/ruby-programming/file-i-o-and-serialization)